lucianmiller/interior-decorator/README.md

 # Interior Decorator

-#### Floats Practice for Epicodus, 2/2/2021
+#### Floats and Box Model Practice for Epicodus, 2/3/2021

 #### By Lucain Miller

 ## Description

-This website was made to practuse floating classes to the left, right and center of the page, using the process of interior decorating as a subject.
+This website was made to practuse floating classes to the left, right and center of the page, and box model elements, using the process of interior decorating as a subject.

 ## Setup/Installation Requirements